Integrate your CI/CD with Astra's OrbitX

 wget -O - https://git.io/JSHtC | bash

-7. Add the following step in your YAML file
+Add the following stage to your .gitlab-ci.yml:

 pentest-job: